+Consider issuing a personal safety alarm.
+Provide all other relevant assessment information, for example, where alarms are located in private meeting rooms.
+For guidance and consideration Consideration should be given to ensuing that employees receive appropriate training in dealing with confrontational situations such as the PRICE training dealing with Violence and Aggression course available through HR Learning and Development.
 Risk Category Control Measures Category 3 Employees who visit unknown clients or clients who are known to present challenging or aggressive behaviour in their own homes in order to provide a service.
 Employees who routinely work alone in remote locations.
 Examples would include: Youth Offending team employees, Assessment and family support workers, Mobile Library employees, out of hour's team.
-Employees dealing with clients would benefit from receiving training on dealing with confrontational situations such as the PRICE training dealing with violence and aggression course.
+Mandatory Employees dealing with clients would benefit from receiving training on dealing with confrontational situations such as the PRICE training dealing with violence and aggression course.
 Information to include what work can and cannot be done alone; when to withdraw or stop work; communication arrangements and emergency procedures.
 A form of employees tracking system must be introduced and its use enforced.
 This could either be a contact system.
 The Safeguarding Team will be able to advice on which system would be most suitable.
 Employees must be briefed on the procedures for lone working before they start such work for the first time and at least 6 monthly thereafter.
 Records of these briefings should be maintained.
-Where a client presents a known risk of violence, then the visit should be rearranged for a venue where appropriate levels of security or assistance are available.
+Where a client presents a known risk of violence, then the visit should be re-arranged for a venue where appropriate levels of security or assistance are available.
 If there are particular reasons for the visit to take place at the client's home, then at least 2 people should attend.
 Consider issuing a personal safety alarm.
-Provide all other relevant assessment information 1 Toylac an other relevant assessment information
+Provide all other relevant assessment information